How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 13. Cross-Promote Podcast Episodes Across Social Platforms

-Cross-promoting across channels is a great way to grow podcast downloads and capture new listeners.
-Since each platform has a different type of audience, exposing those users to your podcast is an excellent way to draw in a new crowd of listeners.
+Cross-promoting across channels is a good way to grow podcast downloads and capture new listeners.
+Since each platform has a different type of audience, exposing those users to your podcast helps you reach beyond your existing fanbase.

-Moreover, it’s easy to miss posts in fast-moving social feeds, so covering all the important channels reduces the odds of people missing your episode.
+Posts move fast in social feeds, so covering all the important channels reduces the odds of people missing your episode.

-For instance, if you tweet a new episode on Twitter, why not post it on Facebook too?
+If you post a new episode on X (formerly Twitter), post it on Facebook too.
 You can even join relevant Facebook Groups and suggest your podcast after contributing to the conversation.

-You can even leverage paid ads, such as Facebook ads, to give your marketing efforts an extra boost.
+You can even use paid ads, such as Facebook ads, to give your marketing efforts an extra boost.

 14. Turn Podcast Audio Into Short YouTube Videos

-Earlier in this post, we suggested submitting your podcast to aggregators like Apple Podcasts.
+Earlier in this post, I suggested submitting your podcast to aggregators like Apple Podcasts.
 But have you considered turning your podcast into videos and publishing them on YouTube?

-For this tip, you don’t even need fancy video recording equipment.
-You can simply convert your podcast MP3 file into an MP4 file format and upload it to your YouTube channel.
+For this tip, you don’t need fancy video recording equipment.
+You can convert your podcast MP3 file into an MP4 file format and upload it to your YouTube channel.

-From there, you can create a branded image to display during the episode.
-And in the description, you can include links to your website and other social platforms.
+From there, create a branded image to display during the episode.
+In the description, include links to your website and other social platforms.

-Of course, you can go down the route of creating a high-quality video, but if you’re still new, the above approach will save time and money.
+You can go the route of creating a high-quality video, but if you’re still new, the simpler approach saves time and money while still getting you on the platform.

 15. Ask Guest Speakers to Share Episodes With Their Audience

-If your show follows an interview format with podcast guests, it’s the ideal opportunity to tap into your guest’s audience.
-Anyone you invite to talk on your podcast will likely have a large following of their own, so why not use it to promote your show?
+If your show follows an interview format with podcast guests, this is an ideal opportunity to tap into your guest’s audience.
+Anyone you invite to talk on your podcast likely has a following of their own, so use it to promote your show.

-You can do this by making it super easy for guests to share the episode they appear on.
-One way is to send them a quick email on the day it goes live with a collection of ready-made shareable media, such as:
+Make it easy for guests to share the episode they appear on.
+Send them a quick email on the day it goes live with a collection of ready-made shareable media, such as:

 - Images